Building Your Brand

 As business professionals seek to gather consumer insight and market intelligence within an aggressive digital environment, the critical challenge becomes how to balance traditional metrics with contemporary analytics and external forces.

 Quantitative research [QT] asks the questions and qualitative research [QL] questions the answers.
 Good business decisions need both types of metrics and an increased focus on motivations of the consumer to determine not only the value of products, ideas, and services, but also which factors pull consumers toward – or push them away from – media, social media, products, ideas, and services.

-- Types of QT and QL research methods, and when to apply them
+- Types of QT and QL research methods, and when to apply which

 - Everything that counts cannot be measured

 How can you ensure you’re developing the optimal strategy for distributing your brand’s message?
-This module will provide you with the information necessary to develop relevant, actionable media strategies (or assess those created by others on your behalf), so that you can feel confident that your media executions are based on a solid foundation.
+This module will provide you with the information necessary to develop SMART media strategies and tactics that drive the highest return on investment (ROI) so that you can feel confident that your media executions are based on a solid foundation.

 Marketing in a Digital Age